RocketChat/docs-old/user-guides/login/README.md

 # Logging in to a server

-To login to a server you will need to first [register](../registration/) an account.
+To login to a server [register](../registration/) an account manually or with a pre-configured OAuth service.

-## Manual login
+## Manual Log in

-To login manually you must have used the [manual registration method](../registration/) or have set a `password` in your account settings.
+In order to manually login, you must have used the [manual registration method](../registration/) or have set a `password` in your account settings.

 You can login using either your `username` or `email` and `password`.

+## OAuth Log in

+OAuth log in is enabled by your server's system administrator.
+If an OAuth service is enabled, click the icon for that service (i.e. GitHub or Google), and then follow the on-screen prompts to log in.